wizardcompass/robots-txt-parser/README.md

 This library implements Google's recommended 500KB size limit for robots.txt files:

 - **Parsing**: Files of any size can be parsed, with a warning flag for files exceeding 500KB
-- **URL Fetching**: Downloads are automatically terminated at 500KB to prevent memory issues
+- **URL Fetching**: Downloads are automatically terminated at 500KB using Guzzle streaming
 - **Performance**: Optimized for large files with efficient string processing
-- **Memory**: Uses streaming for URL downloads to minimize memory usage
+- **Memory**: Uses HTTP streaming to minimize memory usage
+- **Reliability**: Guzzle HTTP client provides robust error handling and redirect support

 ## Supported Directives